turtle-commits/Pet-Match/README.md

 # Pet-Match
 Pet match is a web application where you can not only know the basic information about your dream pet dog but also add a missing pet dog to the database.
-Pet-match runs on localhost and makes use of **RESTFUL API**
+Pet-match runs on localhost and makes use of **RESTFUL API**.

 ## Getting started
 These instructions will help you in starting the project once you have cloned it to your PC.